 Searching for alternatives, Reiner discovered vertebral axial decompression therapy (VAX-D), a relatively new, noninvasive form of traction-like therapy for low back pain.
 After 28 treatments lasting 45 minutes each, he considered himself recovered.
 "I canceled my surgery date and never rescheduled," Reiner says.
 Six years later, the 85-year-old continues to swing a golf club and a tennis racket vigorously.

 During a VAX-D treatment session, the patient lies face down on a computerized "split" table, a pelvic harness around the hips.
-The patient's arms extend forward, and his hands grasp two patient-operated handgrips.
+The patient's arms extend forward, and their hands grasp two patient-operated handgrips.
 As treatment begins, the table literally separates in two, creating a stretch in the patient's lower back.
 If at any point in the session the patient experiences discomfort, releasing the handgrips immediately halts the treatment.
 A single session typically lasts 45 minutes.

 Allan E. Dyer, MD, PhD, who developed VAX-D, explains how the treatment "fixes" herniated disks, a frequent cause of lower back pain: "Your bones are separated by a cushion.
 That cushion is always under positive pressure, even at rest.
 VAX-D lowers that pressure to negative levels by creating a partial vacuum that can retract the disk.
 Even a large, protruding disk can be retracted where it's supposed to be," he says.
 Dyer recommends that patients undergo 20 treatment sessions for optimal results.